Combined transformations inquiry

 Dan Pearcy (the Head of Mathematics at The International School of Lausanne) used this prompt at end of a unit on transformations.
 In being more general than the combined transformations prompt, it assumes knowledge of more transformations.
 The original prompt is accessible to students who have come across only reflections.
 The teacher can introduce new knowledge about rotations and translations in order to confirm the prompt is true for specific cases of combined reflections.

-Daniela Vasile - a Head of Mathematics in Hong Kong - suggested another prompt: Any composition of two transformations can be replaced by a single one.
-This suggestion is very interesting because it proposes a conjecture about the general case.
+Daniela Vasile (a Head of Mathematics in Hong Kong) suggested the prompt.
+In referring to any case, it contains a general conjecture.
 Inquiry Maths prompts tend to isolate a particular case for two reasons.
 Firstly, students can access the prompt without being overloaded by many different possibilities.
 Secondly, the inductive movement from examples to a generalisation can be carried out by the students themselves.
-However, a general statement could be appropriate to challenge older students or experienced inquirers.
+However, a general statement could be appropriate to challenge experienced inquirers.

 Paul Aniceto and Kent Nobes (grade 5 teachers from Ontario, Canada) co-planned an inquiry on translation and reflection.
-They posed this question to their pupils as a stimulus to inquiry: If you translate a symmetric trapezoid in any direction, then can you use a different transformation to get to that spot?
-An alternative prompt would be to present this as a statement, which might lead to students generating their own questions and conjecturing about the truth of the statement.
+They posed a question to their pupils as a stimulus to inquiry: If you translate a symmetric trapezoid in any direction, then can you use a different transformation to get to that spot?
+An alternative prompt would be to present this as a statement, which might lead to students generating their own questions and conjecturing.